brycewray/eleventy_solo_starter/src/posts/2018/10/post-2.md

 featured_image_alt: Backlit computer keyboard # Always include an ALT tag for accessibility
 featured_image_caption: "Image: Pixabay" # Quotation marks allow colons, semicolons, etc.
 ---

-**Note**: Want to put some note here about *why* you updated it?
-That's what the CSS `yellowBox` class is for, and you can easily add it in Markdown as shown in the .md file thanks to the `markdown-it-attrs` plugin.{.yellowBox}

 Your opening text goes here.